MicrosoftDocs/visualstudio-docs/docs/vsto/excel-solutions.md

 ##  <a name="applevel"></a> Develop VSTO Add-ins for Excel
  A VSTO Add-in for Microsoft Office Excel consists of an assembly that is loaded by Excel.
 The assembly typically extends Excel by customizing the UI and by automating Excel.
 Unlike a document-level customization, which is associated with a specific workbook, functionality that you implement in an VSTO Add-in is not restricted to any single workbook.

- To create a VSTO Add-in project for Excel, use the Excel workbook or Excel template project templates in the **New Project** dialog box of Visual Studio.
+ To create an VSTO Add-in project for Excel, use the Excel workbook or Excel template project templates in the **New Project** dialog box of Visual Studio.
 For more information, see [How to: Create Office projects in Visual Studio](../vsto/how-to-create-office-projects-in-visual-studio.md).

  For general information about how VSTO Add-ins work, see [Architecture of VSTO Add-ins](../vsto/architecture-of-vsto-add-ins.md).